sophiamersmann/friendly-charts/README.md

 - `label` **(required)**: symbol label, either the label itself or a selector that points to the label element
 - `type` (**required**; `'line'`, `'bar'` or `'point'`): symbol type
 - `position` **(required)**: position of the symbol among sibling symbols, determines the order on LEFT/RIGHT navigation
-- `id`: `string`: symbol id (automatically generated if not given)
+- `id`: symbol id (automatically generated if not given)
-- `parentId`: `string`: id of the group that contains the symbol, only needed if the symbol is not a descendant of the group element
+- `parentId`: id of the group that contains the symbol, only needed if the symbol is not a descendant of the group element
-- `highlight`: `string`: additional description to highlight the symbol (e.g. could be used to describe its significance within the chart)
+- `highlight`: additional description to highlight the symbol (e.g. could be used to describe its significance within the chart)

 ### `group(node, options)`